 All the items you’ve purchased from the iTunes such as music, movie, and TV show purchases now appear with a cloud icon on the corner of their artwork, indicating cloud integration.

 The iCloud integration automatically puts all of your purchases into your library on your Mac or PC, regardless of which device you use to buy them.
 Simply sign-in with your Apple ID to watch them.
 If you want, you can either download or stream them.
-Streaming takes a while due to buffering but downloads are quick.
-There’s even a Download button dedicated in the toolbar that opens the downloads window.
+Streaming takes a while due to buffering, but downloads are quick.
+There’s even a Download button dedicated to the toolbar that opens the downloads window.
 Yes, I mean a window, not popover.
-Te best part of the cloud integration is that it remembers where you last left off in your favorite movies or TV shows, no matter which device you’re using.
+The best part of the cloud integration is that it remembers where you last left off in your favorite movies or TV shows, no matter which device you’re using.

 The Mini Player

 The MiniPlayer makes it easy to control your music with a small toolbar.
 It allows you to do a lot more in very little space.
 You can skip to the next song or search for something new to play without having to open your library.
 The only area where the revamped iTunes falls short is having a music streaming service.

 iTunes lack streaming radio feature like Pandora or Spotify.
 Though iCloud gives users the ability to download tracks locally, it does not allow streaming them.
 There is no subscription service in iTunes available at the moment that could compete with the likes of Spotify, Rdio, and Xbox Music.

 So, I would love to see this shortcoming being removed.
 If done, users may find themselves struggling to get away from the new audio and video player.
 You can download it from Apple.com.
 Also, read about the iTunes app from Microsoft Store on Windows 10.